alabbott/alabbott/README.md

 ### Hi there 👋

+My name is Alan!
+I'm a Technology Consultatnt and general nerd.
+Learn more about me on my [website](https://alanabbott.me).

 <!--
 **alabbott/alabbott** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.